Franko Andrijašević

-Franko Andrijašević (/hr/; born 22 June 1991) is a Croatian professional footballer who plays as a midfielder for and captains Chinese Super League club Zhejiang FC.
+Franko Andrijašević (/hr/; born 22 June 1991) is a Croatian professional footballer who plays as a midfielder for HNK Orijent.

 Club career

 A product of the Hajduk Split academy, Andrijašević made his professional debut on 13 May 2010 in a league match against Croatia Sesvete, in Hajduk's last match of the 2009–10 season.
 In August 2011, Andrijašević was loaned to second division side Dugopolje for a period of one year.
 On his debut against Hrvatski Dragovoljac, he scored the third goal in a 5–0 victory.

 On 18 June 2014, Hajduk's fierce rival Dinamo Zagreb signed Andrijašević.

 On 26 July 2016, Andrijašević signed a three-year contract with Rijeka, as part of the transfer of Marko Lešković from Rijeka to Dinamo Zagreb.
 In just one season, he became an instant fan-favourite, scoring 16 goals in the league, helping Rijeka win the first ever league title.
 He was also awarded with the Sportske novosti Yellow Shirt award for the best player of the league in the 2016–17 season.

 Andrijašević joined K.A.A.
 Gent in July 2017 for a fee of €4.25 million.

 He went on loan from Gent to Waasland-Beveren in January 2019.

 He returned to Rijeka on loan in August 2019.
 In August 2020, his loan to Rijeka was extended for another season.

 On 6 July 2021, China League One club Zhejiang FC announced the signing of Andrijašević.
 He would make his debut in a league game on 12 July 2021 against Beijing Sport University in a 1–0 defeat.
 After the game he would establish himself as a vital member of the team as the club gained promotion to the top tier at the end of the 2021 campaign.
-On 7 November 2025, Andrijašević annaounced that he is leaving the club after the 2025 season.
+On 7 November 2025, Andrijašević announced his departure after the 2025 season.

+On 2 February 2026, Andrijašević returned to Croatia and joined HNK Orijent.